DanaMW/StrangeScript/README.md

 IRCgo ( irc.ircgo.org ) in #StrangeScript,#Transend
 Libera.Chat ( irc.Libera.Chat ) in #StrangeScript,#Transend

-WHat we have here is:
+What we have here is:

 StrangeScript (original)
 In strangeScript Original you have the script uploaded the